Suheeskar/Power-BI-salary-analysis/README.md

 Large and mid-size companies are providing more salaries compared to small ones.

-Contract and full-time employments are way to go for 2022.

 Data Engineers, Data Scientists, and Machine Learning Engineers are the most valuable titles (by looking at their average salary).

-Remote jobs are more popular and also pay the most.
-This may be due to the pandemic.

 Salary increase becomes drastic once you have gained a senior-level experience.